asundquistdavis/credit-churn-prediction/README.md

 ---

 ### Overview:
-This project aims to predict credit card user attrtion by analysing a data set containing
+This project aims to predict credit card user churn by analysing a data set containing over 25,000 credit cards users.
+The data set contains both demographical and usage - months inactive, credit limit, number of transactions - features as well as their active status.
+The original data indicates existing and non-existing users however, the models created are used as a way to predict which types of users are more likeing to close their accounts in the future.

+While the data set in this project is used to predict churn this same type of analysis can be used to predict churn patterns on other data sets.

 ---